Ishita-Chauhan/Smart-Parking/README.md

  <h2>🌼Smart Parking Solution 🌼</h2><br><br>
 Welcome to the Smart Parking Solution!
 This innovative web application helps users find parking spots quickly and efficiently, reducing the time spent searching for a place to park. 🌿<br><br>
 🌺 Overview<br><br>
 The Smart Parking Solution is designed to provide real-time information on parking lot availability.
-With a user-friendly interface and advanced vehicle detection, this application enhances the parking experience for users. 🍃<br>
+With a user-friendly interface and advanced vehicle detection, this application enhances the parking experience for users. 🍃<br><br>

 🌻 Key Features<br><br>
 Real-Time Parking Spot Availability: View live updates on available parking spots.<br>